An Adjoint Formulation of Energetic Particle Confinement: Adjoint of Steady State Drift Kinetic Equation

 \section{Adjoint of Steady State Drift Kinetic Equation}

-In this section we will define an adjoint problem of the inhomogeneous steady state drift kinetic equation.
-Our starting point will be to define the Green's function $F_s \left(\mathbf{z}; \mathbf{z}_0 \right)$ for the steady state adjoint equation~\cite{Helander-Sigmar:book}:
+In this section we will define an adjoint problem based on the inhomogeneous steady state drift kinetic equation.
+Our starting point will be to define the Green's function $F_s \left(\mathbf{z}; \mathbf{z}_0 \right)$ for the steady state drift kinetic equation~\cite{Helander-Sigmar:book}:

 Here, the subscript $s$ is the species index, $\mu \equiv v^2_\perp/\left( 2B \right)$ is the magnetic moment, $v_\Vert$ is the velocity parallel to the magnetic field, $C_s \left( F_s \right)$ is a collision operator, taken to be a Lorentz collision operator